 Shravan Maas or Sawan Month is faithfully devoted to Lord Shiva is meant to be his dearest and the closest month among all.
 Lord Shiva loves Mondays and always loves to be worshiped especially on Shravan Somvar.
-He has been revered by his avid devotees by observing this vrat with proper puja rituals and other sacred ceremonies, the entire month.
-In 2020, Shravan Maas falls on 06th July and ends on 03rd August.
+He has been revered by his avid devotees by observing Shravan somvar vrat with proper puja rituals and other sacred ceremonies, the entire month.

 Passionate worshipers of Lord Shiva pray to him during this Shravan Maas time and please him with every possible way to get his blessings and boons in bulk.
 This month, each Monday is called Shravan Somvar and the Monday Fast is Shravan Somvar Vrat which is considered extremely auspicious and important in every aspect.

 Other than Sawan Somvar on which people enthusiasts also revere Lord Shiva on Tuesdays, Fridays, and Saturdays and celebrate Shravan Mangalvar, Shravan Shukravar, and Shravana Shaniwar.